 Physiotherapy can also help the elderly improve cardiovascular circulation by strengthening cardiac output and decreasing blood pressure.
 This, in turn, helps to protect them from developing cardiovascular diseases and minimises the threat of congestive heart failure.
 Diabetes can be another worrying problem for the ageing population.
 Exercising and regular stretching can help reduce the risk of developing diabetes, as it enhances the body’s ability to effectively produce and use insulin.
 It also helps to control blood sugar levels in those who already suffer from the condition.

 There are many types of pain that can be relieved and reduced with professional physiotherapy for seniors.
 Neck and back pains, as well as many other types of pain, are often caused by poor circulation, stiffness, and insufficient physical activity.
 Because physiotherapy is safe and controlled, it can be the perfect way for seniors to increase their physical activity again and improve circulation.
 The result is often reduced pain as well as increased comfort and energy.

 An important aspect to keep in mind about physiotherapy and pain relief is that each individual may respond differently to the therapy as people have different types of bodies, different patterns of movement, and different habits.
-Physiotherapists can help to monitor each individual and attempt to correct improper habits and movement patterns.
+Physiotherapists are able to create and prescribe different treatment plans, tailored to individuals based on their habits and movement patterns.